Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 Even the Libertarian Party didn't do it.

-And that's when I got involved because I was like, okay, these are the people that that use my label and they are unwilling to stand up for my fucking rights.
+And that's when I got involved because I was like, okay, these are the people that use my label and they are unwilling to stand up for my fucking rights.

-I did expect the Libertarian Party to do it, and they did not.
+I did expect the Libertarian Party to do it and they did not.

 They did not message against the lockdowns hardly at all.

-And they created a void for people like me and Dave Smith to to start to take over.
+And they created a void for people like me and Dave Smith to start to take over.

 And good, because we needed to.

-There wasn't any of that.
+It wasn't any of that.

-I mean, there were some people though.
+I mean, there were some people, though.

 Yeah, I know, I know it was a MAGA rally, but it was still in the name of freedom, right?

-It's like there was no option to be to just peacefully protest this thing.
+You know, it's like there was no option to be to just peacefully protest this thing.

-Like I if you wanted to live here, every single restaurant, every single store, and I'm not exaggerating, you had to wear a mask or you would be asked to leave.
+Like, if you wanted to live here, every single restaurant, every single store, and I'm not exaggerating, you had to wear a mask or you would be asked to leave.

-So you essentially were, you know, forced into participating, and everyone did.
+So you essentially were, you know, forced into participating and everyone did.

 There was no choice.